barryclark/jekyll-now/_posts/2017-03-24-sequence-labeling-on-a-structured-data.md

 for the machine (think LSTM) to connect the meaning of two text tokens when thay are separated with structure tokens.
 Just adding some purely presentational attribute to XML tag (e.g. `tooltip="look here"`) adds more tokens and moves information contained in text tokens on each side of it further apart!

+Yet another problem with this approach is the inserting XML tags into the serialized XML text does not take into account XML structure and will sometimes generate invalid XML documents.

 ### Structure approach
 Well, we did not yet define this approach, did we?
 Lets for now state that